mattermost/docs/source/guides/about-mattermost.rst

    /about/certifications-and-compliance.rst
    /about/frequently-asked-questions.rst

 Mattermost is an open source platform for secure communication, collaboration, and orchestration of work across tools and teams.
-Mattermost contains 3 key tools:
+Mattermost contains three key tools:

 * :doc:`Channels </guides/channels>` - Stay connected with your team via 1:1 and group messaging.
 * :doc:`Playbooks </guides/playbooks>` - Build and configure repeatable processes to achieve specific and predictable outcomes.